 1. Rushing Through Enrollment Options

-Many people rush when buying their health insurance or only rely on recommendations from friends, family and co-workers.
-Others may simply reenroll with last year’s choices.
+Many people rush into buying their health insurance or rely solely on recommendations from friends, family, and coworkers.
+Others may re-enroll with last year’s choices.
 But health insurance provides personal coverage, so it’s important to research and find what will work best for your health needs and budget.

 Another common mistake is skipping through or not thoroughly reading the policy’s terms and conditions.
 However, carefully reading a policy is the best way to know what to expect from the health plan and what the plan expects of you.